ykhandelwal571/ykhandelwal571/README.md

 ## About Me

 Hello there!
-I'm Yash Khandelwal, an intermediate Java developer with a passion for learning and exploring new technologies and languages.
+I'm Yash Khandelwal, an intermediate Software developer with a passion for learning and exploring new technologies and languages.
 I enjoy diving into various projects and challenges, always eager to expand my knowledge and skills. 💻

 ## Collaboration